beele/homebridge-unifi-protect-camera-motion/README.md

 #### Limitations

-* Running this plugin on CPUs that do not support AVX (Celerons in NAS systems, ...) is not supported because there are no prebuilt Tensorflow binaries.
+* Running this plugin on CPUs that do not support AVX (Celerons in NAS systems, ...) is not supported because there are no prebuilt TensorFlow binaries.
-  Compiling Tensorflow from scratch is out of scope for this project!
+  Compiling TensorFlow from scratch is out of scope for this project!
   * Run it on a Raspberry Pi or machine with macOS / Windows / Linux (Debian based)
 * Unifi Protect has a snapshot saved for every event, and there is an API to get these (with Width & Height), but the actual saved image is pretty low res and is scaled up to 1080p.
   Using the Anonymous snapshot actually gets a full resolution snapshot which is better for object detection.